AlexGavalas/learning-path/README.md

 -   Get keywords from head meta to use in db
 -   Use git diff to update db
 -   Add a logger lib
+-   Get new date with timezone in update md timestamps scripts